menuclose

 Interactive Brokers’ fees can be confusing but, overall, they are low — particularly if you are looking to buy mutual funds, stocks, or options.
 IBKR is available in many countries and each has its own pricing structure.
 Fees are mostly charged using a mixture of fixed fees and percentage fees.

-Shares and ETFs: There are no custody or platform charges.
-Shares and ETFs listed in the U.K. are priced at a fixed £3 per trade, up to the value of £6,000, and $1 for U.S. stocks.
+Shares and ETFs: There are no custody or platform charges for a general trading account.
+Shares and ETFs listed in the U.K. are priced at a fixed £3 per trade, up to the value of £6,000.
 This means you’d pay a total of £36 annually to Interactive Brokers if you make 12 U.K. trades a year, and for 120 trades a year, you’d pay £360.
 For trades above £6,000, the cost is 0.05% of trade value.
 This means that buying £10,000 worth of shares would cost you only £5, which works out to be very low cost.
+Remember that 0.5% stamp duty is also charged by HMRC when you buy shares in U.K.-listed companies (not ETFs though).

-Mutual funds: The fee for mutual funds is £4.95.
-However, IBKR offers 14,000 mutual funds with no transaction fee or platform charges.
+Mutual funds: There are more than 55,000 mutual funds available through IBKR.
+The trading fee for mutual funds is £4.95.
+However, IBKR offers 22,000 mutual funds with no transaction fees.
 This is very unusual among all the brokers we tested.
 In fact, Interactive Brokers is the only platform to offer funds with no custody fees or dealing charges.

 Feature Interactive Brokers logoInteractive Brokers